 All students have the opportunity to share their work at the annual Art Showcase.

-Hands-on, project-based learning is the essence of The Greene School Engineering program, with an emphasis on making S.T.E.A.M. connections across disciplines.
-The engineering curriculum promotes students’ application of existing knowledge in mathematics and science - as a result, their overall learning is enhanced.
+Hands-on, project-based learning is the essence of The Greene School engineering program, with an emphasis on making S.T.E.A.M. connections across disciplines.
+The engineering curriculum promotes students’ application of existing knowledge in mathematics and science, and as a result, their overall learning is enhanced.
 Engineering projects are derived from real-world technologies and problems, allowing students to discover the relevance of math and science in their daily lives.
 The program builds on students' natural problem-solving skills to promote critical thinking via tinkering in our Maker Space.
 Students gain exposure to robotic systems, various engineering methodologies, and the metrics contributing to the success and failure of projects.
 Students have the ability to design and rapid prototype their projects via use of the 3D printers.
 Real-world problems and applications are addressed.

 The mindfulness course teaches students to be present and in the moment while focusing on the task at hand.
 The course is also designed to help students develop a deeper sense of self-awareness and empathy, while learning to balance emotions, control impulses, and integrate heart with mind.

-Each student participates in the annual Dance Concert performance.
+Each student participates in the annual music concert performance.